 I kicked off a Coursera founders’ conference by telling the story of one of the students, a baker in Bangladesh.
 She took Coursera courses — including a microeconomics class from the University of Pennsylvania and model thinking from the University of Michigan — and learned how to run a business.

 I showed her statements of accomplishments using her verified certificates on the big screen at the Coursera founders’ conference.
-Here was a woman who could never attend classes in her city, but today she credits part of her success to Coursera courses.
+Here was a woman who could never attend classes in her city, but today she credits part of her success to having access to online courses.

 “I’m very proud of the reach that we have, which is vastly greater and more efficient than a traditional on-campus U.S. university.”